 Aleksandr Vampilov haykali, Bronze memorial statue at Karl Marx Street in Irkutsk, Russia

-The Aleksandr Vampilov monument is a bronze statue in Irkutsk depicting the Soviet playwright in a relaxed posture.
-The figure stands at the intersection of Karl Marx Street and Chkalov Street, commanding the theater district with its naturalistic appearance.
+The Aleksandr Vampilov monument is a bronze statue in Irkutsk depicting the Soviet playwright in a casual, relaxed posture.
+It stands at the corner of Karl Marx Street and Chkalov Street, in the heart of the city's theater district.

 The community of curious travelers